spryker/docker-sdk/docs/07-deploy-file/02-deploy.file.reference.v1.md

 #### Define allowlisted IP addresses

-To allow access from particular IP addresses, define them in the needed deploy file.
-Example:

 * `docker: maintenance: whitelist: ips:` - defines the allowlisted IP addresses from which the applications in the maintenance mode can be accessed.

 ```yaml